I remember when I first brought my guinea pigs home for the first time.

 The cage should be placed in a quiet room that is within the recommended temperature (more on that below), and should be out of reach of other pets like cats.

-It’s a good idea to use a lid on your cage even if other pets can’t get to it just to be on the safe side.
+It’s a good idea to use a lid on your cage even if your other pet animals can’t get to it just to be on the safe side.

 I can’t tell you the number of times my cat has managed to sneak into my guinea pig’s room despite the door being closed.